-Sometimes, even regular journalists, who are used to write about bad stuff as much as writing about good news, face nasty events that have to be documented, registered and broadcasted.
+Sometimes, even regular journalists, who are used to writing about bad stuff as much as writing about good news, face nasty events that have to be documented, registered and broadcasted.

 It´s my guess that writers develop, on time, a thick layer of skin to resist all the things they see and experience.
 I am not used to some of the gross reality checks that I have found as collateral damage of this collapse.
 After becoming a father, some kind of internal re-wiring changes in the brain structure.
 Or it should change.
 Our sensitivity to kids welfare, for those who (like me) never even believed that someday would responsible of some little lads.